ScilifelabDataCentre/data.scilifelab.se/content/open_science/initiatives/collaborative.md

 [several task forces](https://eosc.eu/eosc-task-forces/).
 It works closely with university partners such as Uppsala University, as well as through broader European collaborations with organisations like CERN and initiatives such as the ELIXIR BY-COVID project.
-Through these efforts, SciLifeLab supports the development of a robust, interoperable, and researcher-driven European open science infrastructure.
+Through these efforts, SciLifeLab supports the development of a robust, interoperable, and researcher-driven European Open Science infrastructure.

 _© Media Elements sourced from [Canva.com](https://canva.com)_